 Campaigns are a powerful and easy to use tool for sending email messages to your customers.
-To gain access to Campaigns, subscribe to ShippingEasy's Customer Management add-on.
+To gain access to Campaigns, subscribe to ShippingEasy's Customer Marketing add-on.
 Learn more about Customer Marketing.

 Using simple drag-and-drop tools, you can create powerful email marketing Campaigns.
 Focus your message by basing the Campaigns on customer behavior and order history.
 Then use this to direct your customers' actions: drive more orders, re-activate old buyers, and turn first time shoppers into repeat customers.

 There are two different ways to design and send a Campaign: One-Time and Automated.

 One-Time Campaigns are best when you have a specific message for a distinct set of customers.
 They are also well suited when you want finer control over email timing.
 You'll define a list of specific customers and select the precise time to send the email.
 Use One-Time Campaigns when you only need to send the email a limited number of times, such as for newsletters or when you have a seasonal promotion.
 Learn more about One-Time Campaigns.